omeka/omeka-s-enduser/docs/content/items.md

 The drawer offers two options: upload a file using your browser, or select from existing assets.
 To select an existing asset, simply click on it and it will automatically be assigned to the item.

 To remove an asset which you have assigned as a thumbnail, click the "Clear" button below the image of the asset.
-To replace it, click select and either choose or upload a new thumbnail asset.
+To replace it, click "Select" and either choose or upload a new thumbnail asset.

 **Owner**